 There are nine puzzle contests going on simultaneously, and you can enter one or all.
 The contest is live between October 4 and 9, and this hunt is open internationally!
 To be eligible for the grand prize, you must submit the completed entry form by October 9, at noon Pacific Time.

-I am part of the PINK TEAM.
+I am part of the PURPLE TEAM.

 If you want to find out more about the hunt, see links to all the authors participating, and the full list of prizes up for grabs, at the YA Scavenger Hunt page.

 SCAVENGER HUNT GUEST

 I am excited to host JULIA EMBER for this YA Scavenger Hunt!

 Julia’s debut YA fantasy UNICORN TRACKS was published in April this year by Harmony Ink Press.
 It’s an absolutely riveting story:

 “After a savage attack drives her from her home, sixteen-year-old Mnemba finds a place in her cousin Tumelo’s successful safari business, where she quickly excels as a guide.
 Surrounding herself with nature and the mystical animals inhabiting the savannah not only allows Mnemba’s tracking skills to shine, it helps her to hide from the terrible memories that haunt her.